Apply for OCI Card in the UK. Fast and Easy.

 The fee varies depending on the country of application.
 The fee in the UK is £200 (including surcharge).
 However you would need to pay an additional processing and hadling fee of £7.44 to VF Services UK Ltd.

-4. How long is OCI valid for adults?
+4. How long is OIC status valid for adults?

 It is a lifelong visa available for Indian-origin citizens.